egeersu/KnetONNX/README.md

 - [x] Add
 - [x] BatchNormalization
 - [x] ImageScaler
 - [ ] RNN
 ## Collaboration
 Here are some cool ideas if you want to collaborate:
+- All tools to create a model from scratch are implemented, but we still don't have an export to ONNX functionality.
+This would be a tough problem so feel free to get in contact.
 - Adding a new [KnetLayer.](https://github.com/ekinakyurek/KnetLayers.jl)
 - Adding a new [Converter:](https://github.com/egeersu/KnetONNX/blob/master/converters.jl) ONNX Graph Node -> KnetLayer
-- New KnetModel functionalities.
-We still can't handle models with multiple paths.
 - Testing ONNX models from the [zoo](https://github.com/onnx/models) and sending bug reports.